 Screening for Tick Disease

-Dr. Wade Burton, medical affairs director IDEXX on ticks and tick disease, and more important and that is screening for tick disease.
+K. Wade Burton, DVM, a Medical Affairs Specialist in Infectious Disease at IDEXX, wants people to know about the importance of screening dogs annually for tick-borne disease.
 People seem to understand that ticks carry disease, but may not realize a single tick bite may carry a pathogen cocktail – passing along several tick diseases with one bite.
 We chat on my national Steve Dale’s Pet World radio show about how dogs are sentinels for us understanding what tick diseases are being spread and where.
 The Centers for Disease Control is now even waking up to what veterinarians have known for many years regarding this relationship.

 Of course, you can protect your dog from tick disease by using a veterinary recommended product.
 And to some extent, you may be able to control your environment to make your yard a bit more tick unfriendly.